qtTF2/cathook-sandbox/README.md

 # Cathook multiboxed
 This repo is to prove that you can sandbox under linux.
 The singular purpose of this repo is you can now multibox with cathook.
+[Discord Server](https://discord.gg/FB6YuUvQQA)

 # VAC Disclaimer
 This script can be detected by VAC at any time.
 Use this script on alternative accounts or bot accounts never on your main account.